-Nancy Wake, The White Mouse--SOE Agent (Brown Wig) with German Officer Prisoner--two figures
+Nancy Wake, The White Mouse--SOE Agent (Brown Wig) with German Officer Prisoner--two figures--THREE IN STOCK!

 $105.00